def-codes/the-better-thing/src/meld-demo/hashtags.md

 put a checkbox next to each element with a certain property (e.g. touched, has it been touched at any point).
 One-way properties like that are okay.

+Even if you had rules that would cause an infinite overflow, there's nothing saying that it has to execute *eagerly* and *greedily*.
+I think what I mean is *synchronously*.

+It could be not-eager if you required user interaction to advance (e.g. to give it a token).

+Each touch, each tap, each click, gets one token.

+You just need a way to automate the tapping---or to tap into a credit.

+It could be non-greedy if it could be satisfied with less than an exhaustive (recursive) application of the rule.

+And it would *have* to be asynchronous.
+It's pull based, and so would work well with a cost model.

+## push versus cost

+For pull-based sequences, a cost model can be applied simply by decrementing TTL before every pull (and stopping, on the honor system I guess, when you're dead broke).

+Streams are push-based sequences.
+You don't decide when you get called.
+We take the view of the stream consumer, that streams are exotic, coming from the runtime, below see level for even the javascript code.
+So while we could charge ourselves something for receiving these events, it seems better to consider these callbacks “free” until they need to pull something.

+## containment -- opinion

+We've talked about various techniques for composition.

+^ Linear thinking

+We've also talked about how the boundary of composability CSS is extended by the use of certain custom property constructions.

+We've also talked about the order-agnostic, application of template assertions in matching locations (applications which themselves create new matching opportunities).
+One motivator of these rules is to support the polymorphic assertion of (representational) traits about multi-class entities.

+(sometimes with context, or rescourse to context)

+One of the outcomes of all this is to “cram” more attributes into a single
+entity: A thing has multiple types.
+Some of those types may be related by subclass, superclass, or oblique relationships.

+Meanwhile, the elements used in the representation may have their own semantics.

+Consider these element templates:

+    .Thing.Container.OrderedList.Vector

+*versus*

+    .Thing
+      .Container
+        .OrderedList
+          .Vector

+(That's what I like about Stylus.)

+The first asserts a single element with four classes.
+An elelement is not specified.
+Order does not matter.

+The second asserts four nested containers each with a different class.
+Elements are not specified.
+Order matters.

+Either of these might be the consequent of a rule.
+The elements could be filled in with default (`div`), or they could be matched against arbitrary elements to an existing subtree of the matched context.
+But it seems to me that couldn't be the end of the story.
+Could you talk about those things, the created elements, from a process?
+I mean, those particular things?

+In cases where particular types lead to particular opportunities (with the thing “as” that type).
+“As a number, you can do this with this,” “As a value, you can do this,” “As a thing, you can do this.”

+You could break that out on demand, though.
+There would be no need for that in every single element.

+Aside: In the above example, `OrderedList` is the second-to-last class, and it is the type associated with the `ul` element.
+The `ul` should directly contain its items, but this uses another general container to represent a special subclass of ordered list.

+## Emacs integration

+I mean... wouldn't it be nice?
+I could just pick up the syntax tree every so often, JSONify it, and send it to the browser over a socket.
+Or to node over IPC.

+And with XWidgets, you can run the browser right in Emacs!

+## Discovery

+Toybox dump, but automatic?

+## Don't publish

+Viruses don't have canonical versions.

+If everyone is looking for a thing that doesn't exist as such, it now exists.

+The searches themselves are a thing, once they cross some threshold.

+What's better, a thing that exists and people can find, or a thing people want and nobody has?